 Trucking companies can be held liable for hiring bad drivers:

-Here’s a fact: most trucking companies have 100% driver turnover every year.
-That’s literally double the rate for the food services industry.
+Here's a fact: most trucking companies have 100% driver turnover every year.
+That's literally double the rate of the food services industry, which isn't exactly known for long-term employment.
 That means that these companies spend a great deal of time in the hiring and training process for drivers.
-When they fail to do this properly and a driver causes an accident, victims can sue the company under a theory called “negligent hiring.”
-This article will explain how this works and give you an idea of what steps you should take if you think you’be been in an accident where negligent hiring may have been a factor.
+When they fail to do this properly and a driver causes an accident as a result, victims can sue the company under a theory called negligent hiring.
+This article will explain how this works and give you an idea of what steps you should take if you think you'be been in an accident where negligent hiring may have been a factor.

 - What requirements do truck drivers need to meet in order to pass national standards?

-- Are trucking companies liable for their drivers?
+- Are trucking companies liable for the acts of their drivers?

 - How serious in this problem?

-Federal law reigns supreme in all aspects of trucking law, and it requires that trucking companies only hire drivers who are safety-conscious.
-How all that plays out is happens on a case by case basis.
-Federal Motor Carrier Safety Regulations require employers to maintain strict standards for their drivers.
-Drivers have to pass medical evaluations, background checks, and regulatory procedures that may have to be renewed every couple of years.
-Therefore, even if an employee passes all required procedures to become a commercial truck driver but then years later the employer fails to require the driver to maintain and pass the federal required tests in order to continue to remain a qualified driver, this would be a basis for a negligent retention action against the negligent employer.
+Federal regulations govern the safety practices of the commercial transportation industry, and they require that trucking companies only hire drivers who have received sufficient training and been screened for well-being, drug use, and criminal acts.
+These procedures also have to be renewed every couple of years.
+Therefore, even if an employee passes all required procedures to become a commercial truck driver but then years later the employer fails to require the driver to maintain and pass the required federal tests in order to continue to remain a qualified driver, this would be a basis for a negligent retention action against the negligent employer.

-The law generally expects commercial trucking employers to take the following reasonable steps in hiring drivers:
+The law generally expects commercial trucking employers to take the following reasonable steps to ensure they only hire cleared drivers:

 - Making sure they have the proper commercial driving license